 Now, while this is a worry for investors, it is not the only one.
-Concerns have also arisen over the fact that the UK government has been attempting to stimulate the economy by offering subsidies to certain industries in order to increase demand and make businesses more profitable.
+Furthermore, companies invest in artificial intelligence because they want to stay ahead of competitors, which is why they are investing in new technology.
 The effect has been less of an inflation rise and more of a deflation effect, meaning that there is a worry about the overall health of the economy.

 However, a different index of the FTSE100 has shown that businesses are feeling far less worried about the state of the economy, with prices rising just 1.4 percent between April and June.
 This was despite the ongoing uncertainty caused by the outcome of the EU Referendum.
 One leading indicator of consumer sentiment has shown a marked increase in consumer spending, which is expected to boost the economy in the months ahead.
 It is therefore easy to see why FTSE100 Index prices have dropped and why so many traders are concerned about the prospects for the market.